 4. Sound and Vibrational Energy (Tuning Forks)

 This is where things get exciting—and surprisingly evidence-based.
 Tuning forks, especially those vibrating at 128 Hz, have long been used in human medicine to test hearing, neuropathy, and bone integrity.
 The same principle can be applied therapeutically to stimulate acupoints using sound energy rather than physical pressure.
+I started playing around with this with my cats and my chihuahua mix to to see if they would be more amenable to this than needling.
+I was pleasantly surprised!

 The 128 Hz Tuning Fork: A Sound Tool for Healing